Tangy Cherry Chicken

 Preheat a large nonstick skillet over medium-high heat with the 3 turns of the pan of extra-virgin olive oil, about 3 tablespoons.
 Season chicken liberally with half of the thyme, salt and pepper and add to the hot skillet.
 Cook the chicken for 5 to 6 minutes on each side.
 Remove the chicken from the pan to a plate and cover with foil to keep warm.

 In the bottom of a medium sauce pot, heat and toast pine nuts over moderate heat and remove.
 Add 2 cups stock and 1 tablespoon butter to the pot and bring to a boil.

-To remaining 1 cup of boiling stock add couscous, allspice, cinnamon and a little salt.
+In a medium saucepan bring the remaining 1 cup chicken stock to a boil, add couscous, allspice, cinnamon and a little salt.
 Cover pot and remove from heat.
 Let stand 5 minutes.
 Drizzle honey over the couscous and add the pine nuts, scallions and parsley.
 Toss and fluff with a fork to combine.